All about good backups

 3 min read

 As an organisation, you are often dependent on IT systems for critical business processes and for storing data.
 When these business processes are disrupted or important data is lost, this can have major consequences for an organisation.
-You may think it won't happen to you, but one in four SMEs will experience a cyberattack such as ransomware or phishing.
+That is why having a backup is very important.

 What is a backup?